ubrt/oidc/Keycloak/Themes/envmarker/README.md

 ## Environment markers for Keycloak
 This is a simple extension of the keycloak.v2 admin theme to display a marker label for the current environment.
+This should prevent unwanted changes if you maintain multiple environments.
 <br/><br/>
 ![Screenshot](img/screenshot.png?raw=true "Keycloak Backend")